DATA PROTECTION PRIVACY NOTICE

 Why do we collect personal information about you?

-We collect information to allow us to carry out the work of Babington delivering training and apprenticeships within our Centres, in employers’ premises, in community sites, and through our dedicated learning website.
-We are required to collect this information by the Department for Education, Ofsted (our Regulatory body) and our funding bodies, such as the Education & Skills Funding Agency, in order to deliver our services to the required standards and to secure funding.
+We collect information to allow us to carry out the work of Babington, delivering training and apprenticeships within our Centres, in employers’ premises, in community sites, and through our dedicated learning website.
+We require this information in order to deliver our service to you and for the Department for Education, Ofsted (our Regulatory body) and our funding bodies, such as the Education & Skills Funding Agency who require us to do so, in order to deliver our services to the required standards and to secure funding.

 Processing this information is necessary to meet the contractual obligations entered into by enrolment on a training or apprenticeship programme and in order for us to meet our legal obligations under the Apprenticeships, Skills, Children & Learning Act 2009.